gonagutor/dndmin/README.md

       - eventList.dart                      //    - Event list populator an item display.
 Asks Notifications() for data
       - lastDiceCard.dart                   //    - Displays the last throw in the system
       - topBar.dart                         //    - Username display and sesion ender button
-    -/personajeMenu                         //  - Contains all the PersonajeMenu widgets -/secondPageWidgets                   //    -Contains all the widgets from secondPage.dart
+    -/charMenu                         //  - Contains all the charMenu widgets -/secondPageWidgets                   //    -Contains all the widgets from secondPage.dart
         - all.dart                          //      - Same as other all.dart
         - coinIndicator.dart                //      - Gold, copper, and silver coin count indicator